- Dignity, Democracy, Development: A Citizen’s Reader (2018)

 Dr. Greg MacLeod died on May 3, 2017, leaving an impressive legacy of thought and achievement.

 His successor as director the Tompkins Institute is Dr. Tom Urbaniak, CBU Professor of Political Science.
-Dr. Urbaniak is Past Chair of the National Trust for Canada, the current Chair of Faith and the Common Good (national inter-faith charity dedicated to sustainability and the environment), and the author of five books.
+Dr. Urbaniak is Past Chair of the National Trust for Canada, Past Chair of Faith and the Common Good (national inter-faith charity dedicated to sustainability and the environment), and the author of six books and numerous articles and edited collections.
 He has led many non-profit organizations and is an experienced social entrepreneur.
 He has been active in crime prevention, child welfare, public libraries, neighbourhood regeneration, affordable housing, and as a leader in the Polish Canadian community.
 He is a columnist and frequent media analyst on public policy, giving interviews in English and French.

 Dr. Urbaniak works extensively with community organizations and faith communities.
 Among other services on behalf of Cape Breton University, he facilitates tailored workshops to help organizations renew themselves, govern themselves effectively, and realize their full potential.